 (STILLWATER, OKLAHOMA / Nov.
 21, 2019) – Ask just about any resident what would you do to improve Stillwater, and the answer will be “fix the roads.”

-What would surprise most is that since July 1, 2016, through June 30, 2020, the Stillwater City Council has appropriated $25.9 million for capital projects to do just that.
+What would surprise most is that from July 1, 2016, through June 30, 2020, the Stillwater City Council has appropriated $25.9 million for capital projects to do just that.

 That’s a lot of money.
 So why aren’t the potholes fixed?